JMill/LASTS2013py/index.rst

 ------------------------------------------------------------------------------------------------------------------------------

 The source code for this workshop's documentation lives at `https://bitbucket.org/JMill/lasts2013py <https://bitbucket.org/JMill/lasts2013py>`_.
+There is also a `README. <README.html>`_